ZeTheDeveloper/Application-of-blockchain-on-housing-titles/README.md

 ![image](https://user-images.githubusercontent.com/98612606/192154658-87b7a79a-798a-49fe-b377-9831d5680732.png)
 <br />

 Node.js is used as server to communicate with Hyperledger Farbic network through Fabric SDK and CouchDB for user authentication.
-Endpoints are configured in Node.js for various processes. (login, logout, store titles into blockchain etc.)
+Endpoints are configured in Node.js for various processes. (login, logout, store titles into blockchain etc.).
+Other than that, File Sytem Wallet are created on land administrator local machine therefore only machine with certified public & private key can communicate with the Hyperledger Fabric network.

 <h2> Frontend </h2>